newaetech/chipwhisperer/docs/drivers.rst

  10. Unplug and replug your ChipWhisperer

 .. warning:: It is important that the steps to uninstall the Zadig driver are followed,
-            as Zadig installation may interfere with some ChipWhipserer features.
+            as Zadig installation may interfere with some ChipWhisperer features.

 A ChipWhisperer with an incorrectly installed driver is shown below (note that "libusb-win32" has been replaced by "Microchip Tools" due to another driver):